duglin/helloworld/README.md

 - showed how to create an event "importer" to subscribe to an event producer and have those events sent on to a Knative service
-- showed how to bring it all together to have a mini CI/CD pipeline that will build and redeploy our sevice as we make changes to its github repo
+- showed how to bring it all together to have a mini CI/CD pipeline that will build and redeploy our service as we make changes to its github repo

 However, overall what's out there today is a HUGE useability improvement